-In typical Marvel fashion, plot details are being kept top secret for Ant-Man and the Wasp: Quantumania, but judging by the title it appears that the film will return to the psychedelic quantum realm.
+In typical Marvel fashion, plot details are being kept top secret for Ant-Man and the Wasp: Quantumania, but we were given a brief synopsis by the studio ahead of release.

 We have seen glimpses of the alien micro-verse in the previous two movies but there are still plenty of unanswered questions about the secrets it holds, so expect to finally get some answers.

-Scott will need all the help he can get if he's to face off against Kang The Conquerer, a formidable Avengers foe who recently made his live-action debut in Loki episode six on Disney Plus – well, kind of.
+Scott will need all the help he can get if he's to face off against Kang the Conquerer, a formidable Avengers foe who made his live-action debut in Loki episode 6 on Disney Plus – well, kind of.

 The version we saw in the series finale was actually a variant of Kang who went by the alias He Who Remains, and was ultimately murdered by Sylvie in an act of cold-blooded revenge.